complexsystemslab/project_ideas/project_ideas.md

 ### Project idea 6B

 This is a project on automatically discovering scientific laws (like Kepler's Law) and invariants (like Boyle's Law) from data.
+This will enable us to automatically discover conservation laws from data.

 One can build a model or Bayesian model and/or probabilistic programming model of a complex systems model like infection dynamics (SIR model) or an intra-cellular regulatory network [5].